Omnicom to buy Brazil advertising group ABC, source says

 A spokesman for Grupo ABC declined to comment.
 A message left on the office phone of Omnicom’s media relations office was not immediately answered.

-New York-based Omnicom is growing in Brazil amid mounting interest from global giants in Brazil’s advertising market, Latin America’s largest.
-Last year, Omnicom scrapped a merger plan with French rival Publicis Groupe SA, which has grown in Brazil with the purchase of DPZ and other assets.
+New York-based Omnicom (OMC.N) is growing in Brazil amid mounting interest from global giants in Brazil’s advertising market, Latin America’s largest.
+Last year, Omnicom scrapped a merger plan with French rival Publicis Groupe SA (PUBP.PA), which has grown in Brazil with the purchase of DPZ and other assets.

 Grupo ABC was founded by Guanaes and Valente in 2002, and over the years attracted Kinea Investimentos Ltda, a private equity firm controlled by Itaú Unibanco Holding SA, and investment firm Grupo Icatú SA as partners.
 The source did not elaborate how the purchase will be made.